About the Best-of-Appellation Evaluation Program

 2. Tasting is done blind in flight categories composed of wines of the same variety from the same appellation, or in cross-appellation groupings carefully designed by the Moderator to highlight the different characteristics of the respective appellations.
 The focus is on identifying distinct regional signatures, not competing the wines or appellations against each other.
 A regional signature is deemed to be a pattern of taste and character identifiable in the wine, and traceable to the terroir of the region and/or the locally applied technologies in viticulture and oenology…practical professional choices, if you will, about how to manage mother nature in a given region.
 In most appellations there are multiple signatures (often for the same variety), identifiable on a spectrum running from traditional, to dominant, to innovative.
 The BOA Evaluation Program is designed to isolate and equitably accommodate the full spectrum of wine character where appropriate.

 5. The Evaluators individually analyze all the wines in the flight, searching for the patterns of typicity, making notes, and assessing each wine objectively against the afore-mentioned, regionally-informed qualitative benchmark on four separate dimensions (color, nose, flavor, balance).
-As with the first three parameters, the locus of "balance" in the BOA process is to be sought in the signature characteristics of the region, itself, not in the individual taste preferences of the Evaluators.
+Again, the focus is on the signature characteristics of the region itself, not in the individual taste preferences of the Evaluators.
 In the final analysis, it matters not whether the Evaluator even "likes" the style of the wine, but rather whether the wine effectively expresses the character of the region.

-6. Pursuant to individual assessment, the Moderator quickly polls the panel to determine which wines deserve further discussion in order to define and refine the character/style/quality profile(s) of that variety in the given appellation.
+6. After individual assessment, the Moderator quickly polls the panel to determine which wines deserve further discussion in order to define and refine the character/style/quality profile(s) of that variety in the given appellation.

 7. Discussion is concluded with an apportionment of the BEST-OF-APPELLATION™ Awards: